Swimming in the Stars: Critical reception

-Upon release, "Swimming in the Stars" received critical acclaim.
 Lake Schatz of Consequence of Sound described the lyrics of "Swimming in the Stars" as "positive", since they are talking about "briefly forgetting our worries and holding onto joy".
 Jon Blistein of Rolling Stone wrote that the song "boasts a big drum pop groove, which anchors a wash of atmospheric synths and Spears' unmistakable vocals as she croons".
 Writing for Vulture.com, Rebecca Alter said that "Swimming in the Stars" has "big liquid-stardust, shimmery, synth-y sound perfect for stargazing when it gets dark at like 2PM".
 Gary Dinges from USA Today stated that the song is "classic Britney" and contains "catchy lyrics".
 Mike Wass from Idolator called the song an "absolute gem" and described its chorus as "sweeping".
 In The Musical Hype, "Swimming in the Stars" was named a "well-produced record with a relatable theme", where Matthew Koma's production was described as "lush, sleek, and smooth".
 Idolator ranked the song at number 15 on their list of 100 best pop songs of 2020.

 Commercial performance

-Due to not receiving any substantial promotion, "Swimming in the Stars" did not spawn huge commercial success, charting mostly on component charts.
+"Swimming in the Stars" mostly entered component charts.
 It peaked at number 25 on the Canadian Digital Song Sales, 28 on Germany Digital Song Sales, 36 on UK Download Chart and 18 on the US Digital Song Sales chart.
 However, the song managed to peak at number three on Malaysia's RIM chart and number 13 on the Hungary Singles Sales chart.
 Additionally, the song also charted at number 96 on the Croatian Airplay chart.